drgullin/icheck/README.md

 });
 ```

-You can choose any class names and slyle them as you want.
+You can choose any class names and style them as you want.

 Initialize